benhammondmusic/tanks/tanks/README.md

 ## Install Instructions

 - Visit the link below and play in Chrome browser with javascript enabled.
+Safari seems to work as well.
 Works best on a desktop computer using the keyboard, but limited mouse/touch integration also allows game play via mobile and other devices.

 ## App Demo